MS Dhoni

-In 2008, Dhoni was awarded India's highest sport honour Major Dhyan Chand Khel Ratna Award by Government of India.
-He received the fourth highest civilian award Padma Shri in 2009 and third highest civilian award Padma Bhushan in 2018.
-Dhoni holds an honorary rank of Lieutenant colonel in the Parachute Regiment of the Indian Territorial Army which was presented to him by the Indian Army in 2011.
-In June 2025, he was inducted into ICC Cricket Hall of Fame.
+In 2008, Dhoni was awarded India's highest sporting honour, the Khel Ratna Award, by the Government of India.
+He received the fourth highest civilian award, the Padma Shri, in 2009 and third highest civilian award, the Padma Bhushan, in 2018.
+Dhoni holds an honorary rank of Lieutenant Colonel in the Parachute Regiment of the Indian Territorial Army which was presented to him by the Indian Army in 2011.
+In June 2025, he was inducted into the ICC Cricket Hall of Fame.

 Early life

 Dhoni was born on 7 July 1981 in Ranchi, Bihar (now in Jharkhand) in a Hindu Rajput family to Pan Singh and Devaki Devi.
-His parents hailed from Lwali village in Uttar Pradesh (now Uttarakhand) and he was the youngest of three children.
+His parents hailed from Lwali village in the Almora district of Uttar Pradesh (now Uttarakhand).
+He was the youngest of three children.
 His family spells the surname as "Dhauni".
 The spelling "Dhoni" emerged due to a spelling mistake in his school certificates and, despite repeated attempts by his family, has never been rectified.

 Dhoni did his schooling from DAV Jawahar Vidya Mandir, where he started playing football as a goalkeeper, but later moved to play cricket on the suggestion of his coach Keshav Banerjee.
 From 2001 to 2003, Dhoni worked as a Travelling Ticket Examiner (TTE) at Kharagpur under South Eastern Railway zone of Indian Railways.